Skip to content

 Layouts

-A view layout can be a basic single-file component as well.
-You can simply wrap your view's content in the layout component, like you would do in a basic Vue project.
+The most basic layout can just be Vue component with a slot.
+You can wrap your view's content in the layout component, like you would do in any other Vue project.

 vue